 Background 3

 The Current Energy Supply Landscape 3

 Components of the Energy Sector 3

 Governance 5

 Board Oversight 5

 Senior Management 5

 Strategy 7

 Identified Climate-Related Risks and Opportunities 7

 Impact of Climate-Related Risks and Opportunities on Travelers' Business and Strategy 11

 Risk Management 22

 Processes Used to Determine, Assess and Manage Climate-Related Risks and Opportunities 22

 Mitigation of Climate Risks and Integration Into Overall Risk Management 24

 Metrics & Targets 28

 Catastrophe Losses 28

 Greenhouse Gas (GHG) Emissions 30

-Conclusion 39
+Conclusion 38

 Severe weather events over the last two decades have underscored the unpredictability of climate trends.
 For example, the frequency and/or severity of hurricane, tornado, hail and wildfire events in the United States have been more volatile during this time period.
-We believe that changing climate conditions have likely added to the frequency and severity of natural disasters and created additional uncertainty as to future trends and exposures.
-Climate studies by government agencies, academic institutions, catastrophe modeling organizations and other groups indicate that an increase in the frequency and/ or intensity of hurricanes, heavy precipitation events and associated river, urban and flash flooding, sea level rise, droughts, heat waves and wildfires has occurred, and can be expected into the future.
+The insurance industry has experienced increased catastrophe losses due to a number of potential factors, including, in addition to weather/climate variability, aging infrastructure, more people living in, and moving to, high-risk areas, population growth in areas with weaker enforcement of building codes, urban expansion, an increase in the number of amenities included in, and the average size of, a home and higher inflation, including as a result of post-event demand surge.
+We believe that changing climate conditions have also likely added to the frequency and severity of natural disasters and created additional uncertainty as to future trends and exposures.
+Climate studies by government agencies, academic institutions, catastrophe modeling organizations and other groups indicate that an increase in the frequency and/or intensity of hurricanes, hail and severe convective storms, heavy precipitation events and associated river, urban and flash flooding, sea level rise, droughts, heat waves and wildfires has occurred, and can be expected into the future.
 As an insurance company with property and casualty operations, The Travelers Companies, Inc. (together with its consolidated subsidiaries, Travelers, or the Company) is committed to understanding the short-, mid- and long-term implications of these trends on its business, its customers and the communities in which it does business.
 Additionally, in furtherance of managing our carbon footprint, we are committed to becoming carbon neutral across our owned operations by 2030.1

 Climate is core to our business.
 Accordingly, we continually monitor, assess and respond to the risks and opportunities posed by changing climate conditions to provide products and services that both help our customers mitigate associated risks and are priced to meet our long-term financial objectives.
 We also regularly consider new insurance products and services that could be useful to our customers in addressing their climate-related risks.

 Moreover, Travelers is committed to a long-term sustainable approach to protecting the environment.
 We look for cost-effective ways to minimize our operational impact on the environment, which can also reduce our operating expenses, without compromising on our promise to customers and employees.
 Through our broad range of services, programs and public policies, we take a thoughtful approach to both being an environmentally responsible company and meeting our overall business objectives.